Skip to main content

 While the Bitlayer Network provides a robust framework for a Bitcoin computational layer, its current design involves several trade-offs:

-1. Trust Dependency on the Attester Committee: The security of the bridge and settlement protocol relies on a 1-of-N honest-minority assumption within the Attester Committee.
-While this provides strong security, eliminating this external committee through future Bitcoin protocol upgrades remains a key goal for achieving a more fully trustless system.
+1. Dependency on Validator Set's Honesty: The security of the bridge and settlement protocol currently relies on an honest majority assumption within the active validator set, which serves as the Attesting Committee.
+While this security is cryptographically enforced, it represents a trust assumption beyond Bitcoin's own proof-of-work.
+Eliminating this reliance on an external honest-majority through future Bitcoin protocol upgrades remains a key goal for achieving a more fully trustless system.

 2. Centralized Operator and Liveness: The current model uses a single, rotating Rollup Operator for sequencing and settlement.
 While this is efficient, it presents a potential single point of failure for liveness if the operator goes offline.
 This motivates the development of a multi-operator mechanism.